ancientjpeg/RTSTFT/docs/paper.md

 In all likelihood, all of these optimizations would only be pursued if RTSTFT were ever rewritten with the intent of creating a commercial product, but I will leave them here for any in the open source community who would like to create a higher-performance fork of RTSTFT.

-\pagebreak
-# Bibliography

-1. 3Blue1Brown.
-(2018, January 26).
-But what is the Fourier Transform?
-A visual introduction. https://www.youtube.com/watch?v=spUNpyF58BY
-2. Discrete Fourier transform.
-(2022).
-In Wikipedia. https://en.wikipedia.org/w/index.php?title=Discrete_Fourier_transform&oldid=1081065184
-3. Fourier transform.
-(2022).
-In Wikipedia. https://en.wikipedia.org/w/index.php?title=Fourier_transform&oldid=1085783068
-4. Götzen, A., Arfib, D., & Bernardini, N. (2000).
-Traditional(?) implementation of a phase vocoder: The tricks of the trade.
-37–44.
-5. Grondin, François.
-Guitar Pitch Shifter—Algorithm. (n.d.).
-Retrieved May 10, 2022, from http://www.guitarpitchshifter.com/algorithm.html
-6. Lim, K. A. (n.d.).
-An Open-Source Phase Vocoder with Some Novel Visualizations.
-39.
-7. Srinivas, N., Amara, M., & Kumar, P. K. (n.d.).
-Implementation of Pitch Shifter using Phase Vocoder Algorithm on Artix-7 FPGA.
-8.
-8. Pommier, J. (n.d.). jpommier / pffft / pffft.c—Bitbucket.
-Retrieved May 11, 2022, from https://bitbucket.org/jpommier/pffft/src/master/pffft.c
-9. The Mathematical Genius of Auto-Tune.
-(2016, September 26).
-Priceonomics. https://priceonomics.com/the-inventor-of-auto-tune/

-\pagebreak
+\newpage
 # Appendix

 ## Code

-The core RTSTFT library can be found at its [github repo](https://github.com/ancientjpeg/RTSTFT), and the companion plugin rtstft_ctl can also be [found on GitHub](https://github.com/ancientjpeg/rtstft_ctl) with instructions to build from source.
+The core RTSTFT library can be found at its [github repo](https://github.com/ancientjpeg/RTSTFT), and the companion plugin rtstft\_ctl can also be [found on GitHub](https://github.com/ancientjpeg/rtstft\_ctl) with instructions to build from source.

 ## Glossary of terms